mutantrobbyk/hoc-mini/README.md

 ### Step 1

-- Inside the HOCs folder, create the following file:
+- Inside the hocs folder, create the following file:
   - withToggle.js
 - Import `React` and `Component`.
 - Create a function `withToggle` that takes in a component as it's parameter `WrappedComponent` and returns a class component `WithToggle`.  `WithToggle` should have state with one property `toggle` that is set to `false`.
-- `WithToggle` should have a method `handleChange` that will update the component's state and change the value of `toggle` to the opposite of its current value.
+- `WithToggle` should have a method, `handleChange`, that will update the component's state and change the value of `toggle` to the opposite of its current value.
 - In the render method, create an object named `toggle` that will store the `value` of `this.state.toggle`, and the `handleChange` method.
 Then, return the `WrappedComponent` and pass the `toggle` object as a prop.
-Make sure to also pass on the rest of the props `{ ...props }`
+Make sure to also pass along the rest of the props `{ ...props }`

 ### Solution